xNaCly/xc/README.md

 > Please contribute new implementations or improve exisiting ones :)
 # xc
-implementation of wc in various languages
+implementation of the word counter shell utility (wc) in various languages

 ## Languages:
 - [C](/C)